UCSDNobel1998/cse15l-lab-reports/lab-report2.md

 1. Which methods in your code are called?

-   **The main method in the StringServer class, Server.start(port, new Handler()), and the handleRequest method in the Handler class are called.**
+   **The main method in the StringServer class, Server.start(), and the handleRequest method in the Handler class are called.**

 2. What are the relevant arguments to those methods, and the values of any relevant fields of the class?